About the Test

 - Autoimmune hepatitis

 ANA testing cannot diagnose an autoimmune disorder on its own.
-Doctors consider a patient’s ANA test results along with the patient’s symptoms, physical exam, and other laboratory tests to diagnose or rule out an autoimmune disorder.
+Doctors consider your ANA test results along with your symptoms, physical exam, and other laboratory tests to diagnose or rule out an autoimmune disorder.

 What does the test measure?

-Antinuclear antibody testing detects and measures the amount of ANA in a patient’s blood.
-Antinuclear antibodies attack the nucleus of healthy cells, which is why they are called “antinuclear.”
+Testing detects and measures the presence and amount of ANA in your blood.
+ANA attack the nucleus of healthy cells, which is why they are called “antinuclear.”
 The nucleus is a cell’s command center, sending signals that trigger important cell functions.

-ANAs identify normal proteins in a cell’s nucleus as foreign and dangerous, triggering a process of inflammation in which the body begins to attack itself.
+To help fight body infections, the immune system produces many antibodies.
+Sometimes these antibodies mistakenly identify normal proteins as foreign.
+A type of abnormal antibodies, ANAs are referred to as autoantibodies.
+ANAs that identify normal proteins in a cell’s nucleus as foreign are dangerous and can trigger a process of inflammation in which the body begins to attack itself.

-Most people have a small amount of autoantibodies in their blood, and levels of ANAs often increase with age.
-In fact, up to one-third of healthy adults over 65 years of age may test positive for ANAs.
-When large amounts of autoantibodies are detected, it may be a sign of an autoimmune disorder.
+About 3% to 15% of healthy people have a small number of autoantibodies in their blood.
+Levels of ANAs often increase with age, with up to one-third of healthy adults over 65 years of age testing positive for ANAs.
+When large amounts of autoantibodies are detected, it may indicate an autoimmune disorder.

-A patient’s doctor may test for antinuclear antibodies if a patient has symptoms of an autoimmune disorder.
+Your doctor may test for ANA if you have symptoms of an autoimmune disorder.
 Common symptoms of autoimmune disorders include: